 7) Use your fingers instead of a pick

-8) Tack soundproofing mats onto the wall where the offending noises are traveling through to your neighbors.
+8) Tack soundproofing mats onto the walls.

 1) Plug Headphones Into Your Amp